Frequently Asked Questions

 Q. How often will I have appointments?

-A. appointments are scheduled according to each individual patient’s needs.
-Most patients in braces will be seen every 4 to 8 weeks.
-After each appointment, Dr. Prosterman will advise you when she would like to see you next.
+A. Appointments are scheduled according to each individual patient’s needs.
+Most patients in braces or Invisalign will be seen every 4 to 8 weeks.
+After each appointment, Dr. Beth Prosterman will advise you when she would like to see you next.

-Q. Can I return to school the day I receive my braces?
+Q. Can I return to school the day I receive my braces or Invisalign?

 A. Yes.
 Orthodontic treatment does not interfere with everyday activities.